2020 Japan Cup

 November 29, 2020 - 1 ½ miles (2,400 meters), Tokyo, Japan

-Recently Japanese horse racing has not been as successful as it used to be,
+Japanese horses have not been as successful as they used to be at international level,

 The 2020 Japan Cup will show, if the filly Daring Tact

 and the colt Contrail

 are able to defeat older horses like Almond Eye